-The Scandinavian countries or the Nordics, that is Denmark, Finland, Norway and Sweden, may not be the first case of financial liberalization and financial crisis that spring to the mind of policy-makers when searching for lessons relevant for China presently.
-The Nordics are small advanced market economies and welfare states, with a history of stable political and legal institutions, with well-developed commercial banking systems with roots in the 19th century, open societies with some of the highest standards of living in the world today.
+The Scandinavian countries or the Nordics - that is Denmark, Finland, Norway and Sweden - may not be the first case of financial liberalization and financial crisis that spring to the minds of policy-makers when they are searching for lessons that are relevant for China at the present time.
+The Nordics are small, advanced market economies and welfare states, with a history of stable political and legal institutions, and with well-developed commercial banking systems that have their roots in the 19th century - open societies with some of the highest standards of living in the world today.

-Can these countries really hold lessons for China, one of the biggest countries of the world, far less developed, without a modern social security system, lacking a firm legal infrastructure, with large state-owned banks, a dormant financial system and a country in the transition from a socialist mode to a market economy?
+Can these countries really hold lessons for China, one of the biggest countries in the world, far less developed, without a modern social security system, lacking a firm legal infrastructure, with large state-owned banks, and a dormant financial system: in short, a country in transition from a socialist mode to a market economy?

-We are inclined to give a firm yes to this question.
-The Nordic experience is worth bringing out for many reasons.
-First, China today and the Nordic countries before liberalization share a critical mass of common features: a bank dominated financial system, strong credit controls, lack of risk management experience, lack of financial knowledge, and exchange controls while open on the current account.
-Moreover, three of the four Nordic countries, Finland, Norway and Sweden, were pioneers in financial liberalization in the sense that they engineered sharp boom-busts developments in the late 1980s and early 1990s as a result of a process of financial liberalization starting in the mid-1980s, well ahead of the emerging market crises of the late 1990s.
-The forces of financial deregulation and crisis were clearly brought out by the "big-bang" approach adopted in particular by Finland and Sweden.
-These forces are of a general nature - they hold across countries with diverse characteristics.3
+In answer to that question we are inclined to give a firm "yes".
+The Nordic experience is worth citing for many reasons.
+First, China today and the Nordic countries before liberalization share a critical mass of common features: a bank-dominated financial system, strong credit controls, exchange (capital account) controls, lack of risk management experience and lack of financial knowledge, but open on the current account side.
+Moreover, three of the four Nordic countries - Finland, Norway and Sweden - were pioneers in financial liberalization in the sense that they engineered sharp boom-bust developments in the late 1980s and early 1990s as a result of a process of financial liberalization that started in the mid-1980s, well before the emerging market crises of the late 1990s.
+The forces of financial deregulation and crisis were clearly exposed by the "big-bang" approach adopted by Finland and Sweden in particular.
+These forces are of a general nature - they apply across countries with diverse characteristics.4

-The experience of one of the members of the Nordic quartet, Denmark, illustrates how financial liberalization can be implemented without any major output cost in sharp contrast with events in Finland, Norway and Sweden.
+The experience of one of the members of the Nordic quartet, Denmark, illustrates how financial liberalization can be implemented without any major output cost, in sharp contrast to events in Finland, Norway and Sweden.
 The tradition of openness, transparency and frank public debate in the Nordic countries gives us plenty of data and evidence concerning the process of financial liberalization.
-In addition, the Nordic countries managed to preserve consensus around the policies adopted to handle the financial crisis as well as consensus around an open financial system after the financial crisis.
-As Chinese policy-makers are concerned with keeping social tensions at a minimum, the Nordic record may be of special interest on this account.
+In addition, the Nordic countries managed to preserve consensus around the policies adopted to handle the financial crisis, as well as consensus around an open financial system after the financial crisis.
+As Chinese policy-makers are concerned with keeping social tensions at a minimum, the Nordic record may be of special interest on this front.

 The report is organized in the following way.
-Section 1 gives an overview of the present financial system in China, focusing on the financial underdevelopment of China and its implication for global imbalances.
-Given the state of the financial sector of China, section 2 describes the objectives and risks of financial liberalization in China.
-Next, in section 3, the financial liberalization in Scandinavia is accounted for, first by examining the factors that drove the boom, the bust and the recovery, and second by considering the long-run post-crisis effects of financial opening.
-In section 4, the case for lesson-drawing is made, looking in more detail on the differences and similarities between the Nordics and China.
-In section 5, the main part of this report, lessons from Scandinavia for China are presented.
-Section 6 concludes.
+Section 2 gives an overview of the present financial system in China, focusing on the financial underdevelopment of China and its implications for global imbalances.
+Given the state of China's financial sector, section 3 describes the objectives and risks of financial liberalization in China.
+Section 4 gives an account of financial liberalization in Scandinavia, first by examining the factors that drove the boom, the bust and the recovery and, secondly, by considering the long-run post-crisis effects of financial opening.
+In section 5, the case for lesson-drawing is made, looking in more detail at the differences and similarities between the Nordics and China.
+In section 6, lessons from Scandinavia for China are presented.
+Section 7 concludes.